zeshanrajput/coh-macro-gen/README.md

 # Using the bindings
 * Your single target binds will cycle on numpad1.
 Note: This will not trigger your buff cycling, so regularly use 1 through 0 to activate powers.
 * Your multi target binds will cycle on numpad2.
 Same caveat as numpad1.
 * Your buffs will cycle on using 1 through 0 to active powers.
 The power in 1 through 0 will activate first, and then the power you have cycled to - so give your command queue time to empty between button presses or your buffs will never activate.
+* Inspirations will convert and be consumed as you move.
+Even if you're standing still, very short key presses are enough to keep your tray from getting clogged up.
+Don't forget to turn off status and rez drops.

 # Uninstallation
 In game, type '/unbind <x>' where X is: